pure-linux/DAO/README.md

 ### Monetarization

-Somehow the [DAO][pure-linux-dao] needs to finance itself (the world is how it is..).
+Somehow the DAO needs to finance itself (the world is how it is..).
 Because of that we plan to implement the following monetarization strategies to pay the development of the open-source version of TIO:

 - [Dashboard][tinyodash] Pro (Local/Server) [one-time payment]
 - Managed services: [TIO Cloud][tinyocloud] Pro (based on [TIO Runtime][tinyort] Pro) [monthly payment]